INTRODUCTION : the goal of

 with my Raspberry Pi.

-I recently ordered and soon received and assembled two
+I ordered and and assembled two TNC-Pi kits.

-I had to remove the nice looking Pibow box from
+I had to remove the upper layer of nice looking Pibow box from

 Pimoroni in order to make room for inserting the